boschsauce/rubequ/README.md

 ## MPD Configuration

-There is some small configuration you have to do to get MPD working correctly with the app.
+There is some small configuration needed to get MPD working correctly with the app.

-In your home directory you need to create a .mpd file and a .mpd directory
+In your home directory you will need to create a .mpd file and a .mpd directory

 ```
 $ echo >> ~/.mpdconf